a1exssS/Chart/README.md

 # React + TypeScript + Vite

-Clear README including:
+You can view the project on https://a1exsss.github.io/Chart/

-   - Chosen visualization library
+Chosen visualization library:
-   - Implemented and bonus features
-   - Local setup instructions

 - I have chosen Chart.js as main library but also I've used Headless UI for drop down menus

+Implemented and bonus features:
 - As you can see I've implemented all the bonus features as you asked for

+Local setup instructions:
 - Set up Instructions are simple
    1. Clone the ripository to your work plase by simply using the command or downloading zip
    2. Then use command field and run "npm i" to install all packeges, and then use "npm run dev" to run the project

 My final words: